Introduction

 needed to make it commercially worthwhile.
 You can now work out why

-walking guide books in Australia last for 6 to 10 years before there is
+walking guide books in Australia last for 6 to 10 years or more before there is

-another edition.
+another edition (400 x 10 years = 4000 copies!).
 You can also see why very few books get multiple

 editions - authors write a book hoping to make a decent amount of money